honboey/always-sunrise/README.md

 2. Only show a livestream where the time to sunrise is the shortest

 Because sunrise times change everyday, a daily call is made to the SunriseSunset API to update all livestream's sunrise times.
 This occurs at 1:19am (UTC).

+## Servers

+Always Sunrise is hosted by PythonAnywhere.
+To run commands on the PythonAnywhere server you will need to open a Bash console in the virtual environment.
+To do so, in the PythonAnywhere dashboard, go to "Web apps" and click on "Start a console in this virtualenv".

 ### Useful Commands
 • Retrieve sunrise times and add them to your objects: